Health

 The most groundbreaking research using microscopes in this area has even been awarded a Nobel Prize.
 Sir Paul M. Nurse, Leland H. Hartwell and Timothy Hunt were awarded the Nobel Prize for Physiology or Medicine in 2001.
 Their fundamental discoveries regarding the control of the cell cycle have a great impact on all aspects of cell growth.
 Defects in cell cycle control may lead to the type of chromosome alterations seen in cancer cells.
 In the long term, this can open new possibilities for cancer treatment.
 Harald zur Hausen received the Nobel Prize for Physiology or Medicine in 2008.
 He revealed that a virus infection can cause cervical cancer – contrary to prevailing doctrines.
 His discovery was a starting point to successful construction of biosynthetic preventive vaccines against this carcinoma.

-Diagnosis and therapy with medical technology from ZEISS
+Diagnosis and therapy using medical technology developed by ZEISS

 • World Cancer Day – History of cancer treatment